-During show time, if you can't receive our live broadcast, please refresh this page with your browser, click the On-Demand Player link and wait a few seconds for the show to start.
-If that doesn't work, please click Contact Us, above, to send your message and we'll try to help.
+During show time, if you can't receive our live broadcast, please refresh this page with your browser, click GCN's On-Demand Player link, press the playback button, and wait a few seconds for the show to start.
+If that doesn't work, please click Contact Us, above, to send your message to us and we'll try to help.
 Or just wait until the show archive is posted.

-The Tech Night Owl LIVE — Your Ultimate Tech Radio Resource
+The Tech Night Owl LIVE — Tech Radio with an Attitude!

 Saturday, 10:00 PM–1:00 AM Eastern Time on GCN Radio

-The Tech Night Owl LIVE is brought to you on the GCN network.
+The Tech Night Owl LIVE s os brought to you on the GCN network.
 Click here to get the exclusive GCN app for your iPhone or Android smartphone!

-Each week, Gene speaks directly to the industry’s movers and shakers, including corporate leaders, industry analysts, and discussion panels that feature many of the most respected tech journalists.
+December 3, 2016: Each week, Gene speaks directly to the industry’s movers and shakers, including corporate leaders, industry analysts, and regular panels that feature the most respected journalists who cover personal technology.

 Note: Archives of our shows are posted in MP3 format within four hours after the broadcast.
-Just click the link to download and list
+Just click the link to download and listen.

 You can now search the episode descriptions for the relevant keywords: